niparra21/Data-Pura-Vida/README.md

 ##### Key Architectural Patterns

 - **Data Lake Architecture:** Amazon S3 is used as the central repository for storing large volumes of data in various formats (raw, processed, curated).
-Apache Iceberg is implemented over S3 to provide transactional table features (ACID), data and schema versioning, and efficient delta management.
+Glue (Apache Iceberg) is implemented over S3 to provide transactional table features (ACID), data and schema versioning, and efficient delta management.
 - **Polyglot Persistence:** Multiple database technologies are used, each optimized for different data types and access patterns (DynamoDB for transactional NoSQL, RDS for relational data, Neptune for graphs, S3/Iceberg for the data lake).
 - **Metadata-Driven Data Management:**  Heavy reliance on the AWS Glue Data Catalog to register, discover, and manage technical metadata of datasets stored in the Data Lake and other cataloged sources.
 Business and enriched metadata are additionally managed in DynamoDB or S3.
 - **Security by Design:** All data storage is encrypted at rest using AWS KMS.
 Fine-grained access control is managed through AWS IAM and AWS Lake Formation.